Chat with us, powered by LiveChat

 I would like to explain how polyoxyethylene (POM) is applied in medicine bottles and for this purpose, I have relied on the first three sources modified by Google.
 POM is most often used in medicine bottles because of its outstanding mechanical strength and dimensional stability.
 Because of these characteristics, the bottles can preserve their shape and resist deformation thus protecting the contents.
 Technical parameters that support employment of POM include high tensile strength which in most cases is 60 to 90 MPa, and low friction coefficient, which facilitates opening and closing of container lids.
 On the other hand, POM has good chemical resistance.
 Therefore, almost all pharmaceutical products can be stored in it without deteriorating for a long time, keeping the products safe and intact.

 In which plastic containers can we find PP?
-Concerning the query about the presence of PP, according to a Google search by the top three websites, I would say there is a great deal of use polypropylene (PP) in the making of plastic containers.
+Concerning the query about the presence of PP, according to a Google search by the top three websites, I would say there is a great deal of use of polypropylene (PP) in the making of plastic containers.
 Food packaging materials and containers like food platters are made of PP as they have high crack resistance with excellent chemical stability.
 Consequently, PP is ideal for maintaining food’s taste and quality.
 Its applications are also extended further as PP has an elevated melting point and is resistant to many environmental factors, which helps ensure that these containers remain effective even when used for a long time.
 Owing to its lightweight nature, PP can also be readily utilized providing useful, cheap alternatives for both the consumer and industrial marketplaces.

 Which activities are mostly enhanced by POM in automotive applications?